Ancient Rome: Society

-The imperial city of Rome was the largest urban center in the empire, with a population variously estimated from 450,000 to close to one million.
-Around 20% of the population under jurisdiction of ancient Rome (25–40%, depending on the standards used, in Roman Italy) lived in innumerable urban centers, with population of 10,000 and more and several military settlements, a very high rate of urbanisation by pre-industrial standards.
-Most of those centers had a forum, temples, and other buildings similar to Rome's.
+The imperial city of Rome was the largest urban centre in the empire, with a population variously estimated from 450,000 to close to one million.
+Around 20% of the population under jurisdiction of ancient Rome (25–40%, depending on the standards used, in Roman Italy) lived in innumerable urban centres, with population of 10,000 and more and several military settlements, a very high rate of urbanisation by pre-industrial standards.
+Most of those centres had a forum, temples, and other buildings similar to Rome's.
 The average life expectancy in the Middle Empire was about 26–28 years.

 Law

 The roots of the legal principles and practices of the ancient Romans may be traced to the Law of the Twelve Tables promulgated in 449 BC and to the codification of law issued by order of Emperor Justinian I around 530 AD (see Corpus Juris Civilis).
-Roman law as preserved in Justinian's codes continued into the Byzantine Roman Empire, and formed the basis of similar codifications in continental Western Europe.
+Roman law, as preserved in Justinian's codes, continued into the Byzantine Roman Empire and formed the basis of similar codifications in continental Western Europe.
 Roman law continued, in a broader sense, to be applied throughout most of Europe until the end of the 17th century.